 Cochinita pibil is a traditional Mexican slow-roasted pork dish from the Yucatán Península of Mayan origin.The key ingredient in all pibil recipes is achiote (annatto), which gives the meat its characteristic red colour and adds an earthiness to the flavour.

 - Click on the + to add product to cart.

 - 1 Small Onion.
 Roasted and Peeled

 - 2 kgs Lean Pork Meat.
 Cut into Chunks (you can substitute the pork and use chicken instead)

 - 1 Red Onion, finely sliced for garnish

 1. Add salt, spices, onion, garlic, achiote, orange juice and vinegar to a blender and liquidize.

-2. Place pork in a large container and add the achiote mix.
+2. Place meat in a large container and add the achiote mix.

 3. Cover and marinate for 2 hours.

-5. Once cooked, shred the pork chunks and transfer to a serving dish with the left-over sauce.
+5. Once cooked, shred the meat chunks and transfer to a serving dish with the left-over sauce.

 6. Heat the corn tortillas on a ‘comal‘ at medium heat for about 45 secs per side or until heated through.

 7. Place the Cochinita Pibil, tortillas, onion and a salsa of your choice in the center of the table and let your guests make their own tacos.